lgblgblgb/rasm/README.md

 ## This software is using MIT "expat" license

-« Copyright © BERGE Edouard (roudoudou)
+Â« Copyright Â© BERGE Edouard (roudoudou)

 Permission  is  hereby  granted,  free  of charge,to any person obtaining a copy  of  this  software and  associated  documentation/source   files   of RASM, to deal in the Software without restriction,